Amit258012/question-paper-generator/README.md

     node index.js
     ```

--   View the generated question paper in the console.
+-   View the generated question paper in the terminal.